 Section 414C(6) of the Act has the effect of providing an exemption for medium-sized companies from the requirement to disclose non-financial key performance indicators (KPIs).
-However, where disclosure of non-financial KPIs is the most appropriate method of providing the information necessary for an understanding of the development, performance, position or future prospects of the entity, this guidance recommends their use, even if the company is medium-sized.
+However, where disclosure of non-financial KPIs is the most appropriate method of providing the information necessary for an understanding of the development, performance, position or future prospects of the entity's business, this Guidance recommends their use, even if the company is medium-sized.

-2.4 This guidance covers a range of entities that are required to prepare a strategic report and therefore should be applied proportionately.
-The narrative reporting requirements for quoted companies and public interest entities (PIEs) are more extensive than those for unquoted companies.
-The content elements in this guidance identify the legal requirements that apply to different types of entities and have been structured to aid proportionality.
+2.4 This Guidance covers a range of entities that are required to prepare a strategic report and therefore should be applied proportionately.
+The narrative reporting requirements for quoted and public interest entities (PIEs) with more than 500 employees are more extensive than those for unquoted companies.
+The content elements in this Guidance identify the legal requirements that apply to different types of entities and have been structured to aid proportionality.